SamuelYvon/SamuelYvon/README.md

 but at the moment I mainly work on projects related to compilation of dynamically typed languages.
 I also work as an embedded software developer, using the Microchip PIC platform.

+I typically code on Linux with neovim :)

 #### Publications

 - **4-cop-win graphs have at least 19 vertices** (Jérémie Turcotte, Samuel Yvon)